zayalabs/coding-style-guides/README.md

 # django-style-guide
-This is the standard django style guide to be followed across zaya.
+This is the standard style guide to be followed across zaya for different languages